Community Grants - Assessment Process - Mary MacKillop Today

 Selection CriteriaAssessment Questions i.e. “To what extent…”

-• Is the project responding to a genuine need in the community?
+• Does the project respond to a need in the community?

-3. Project is likely to have broad community impact
+3. Project is likely to enhance community capacity.

-• Does the project promote the leadership of affected communities?
+• Does the project build leadership capabilities/qualities in the affected communities?

-4. Project is likely to achieve sustainable change in the community
+5. Project is likely to achieve sustainable change in the community through partnerships

 • Is the organisation below the annual revenue threshold?